Enrique Tábara

 Luis Enrique Tábara (21 February 1930 – 25 January 2021) was a master Ecuadorian painter and teacher representing a whole Hispanic pictorial and artistic culture.

 Tábara was born in Guayaquil.
 He became interested in art as a child and was drawing regularly by the age of six.
 In these early years, Tabara was strongly encouraged by both his sister and his mother.
 Enrique Tábara nevertheless was a creator who investigated and demystified the image in which he took refuge.
 Tábara's vitality is a constant that reveals the versatile spirit of a teacher and a master of experimentation.

 Tábara was greatly influenced by the Constructivist Movement, founded around 1913 by Russian artist Vladimir Tatlin, which made its way into Europe and Latin America by way of Uruguayan painter Joaquín Torres García and Parisian/Ecuadorian painter Manuel Rendón.
-Torres Garcia and Rendón both made an enormous impact on Latin American artists such as Tábara, Aníbal Villacís, Theo Constanté, Oswaldo Viteri, Estuardo Maldonado, Luis Molinari, Félix Arauz and Carlos Catasse, to name a few.
+Torres Garcia and Rendón both made an enormous impact on Latin American artists such as Tábara, Aníbal Villacís, Theo Constanté, Oswaldo Viteri, Estuardo Maldonado, Luis Molinari, Félix Aráuz and Carlos Catasse, to name a few.